Mrlyk/Mrlyk/README.md

 - 👋 Hi, I’m @Mrlyk
 - 👀 I’m interested in code & movie
-- 🌱 I’m currently learning ts
+- 🌱 I’m currently learning learning
-- 📫 How to reach me ...
+- 📫 liaoyk_code@qq.com

 <!---
 Mrlyk/Mrlyk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.